zhanyang01/tp/docs/UserGuide.md

 9. Do remember to only open the application once from one terminal to prevent issues such as updates not being done properly, updates on the first session will not result in the second session to be updated if they are being opened simultaneously.

+10. Do read the known issues section before beginning to use the application.

 ---

 ## Features